MichaelsPlayground/PostQuantumCryptographyBc172/readme.md

 Round 4 submissions: https://csrc.nist.gov/Projects/post-quantum-cryptography/round-4-submissions

+Bouncy Castle release notes: https://github.com/bcgit/bc-java/blob/master/docs/releasenotes.html

 **Be aware that this is a concept study to run all PQC algorithms.
-There is no output to the Android
-application but only on the console, so you need to run the code in Android Studio and open the "Run" tab.
-The complete run with all algorithms and parameter sets will take some minutes to complete, so please be patient.**
+As some algorithms do have some more parametersets they may take a long time to finish.
+Keep in my mind the warning when starting the app:**

+**Some algorithms will run several minutes to proceed and can block your complete user interface, so please run the app only when you don\'t need your smartphone for the next minutes.**

 Each algorithm is running the same flow:
 ```plaintext